32 ideas on solo trips for women recommended by female pros

 If you visit other provinces in Canada, such as Alberta, people will tell you that Toronto is a place where people are rude.
 I was pleasantly surprised when I actually moved to Toronto that I had no such experience.
 It’s probably just an East vs. West bias in the country.
 So, I would say you can safely ignore these warnings.

 You can roam about alone in Toronto even at the wee hours of the night and feel safe.
-The subway trains run from 6 am to 1.30 am and is a usually moderately full even late at night.
+The subway trains run from 6 am to 1.30 am and are usually moderately full even late at night.

 Also as in every city, there are a few undesirable neighborhoods but if you keep to the main areas of downtown where are the tourist attractions are located, you will be fine.
 For a more detailed guide on where to stay in Toronto, check out my linked post.